rbuerki/compare_data_from_the_command_line/README.md

 If your dataframes are of **different shape**, the application will handle that.
 It checks for common values in the (sorted) index and columns list and compares those sections only.
 It will tell you which rows or / columns have been dropped before the comparison.
 (This is convenient if, for example, you want to compare data from different ETL pipepline runs where new data is added with each dump.
 You can make sure that the handling of the older datapoints is consistent.)

-...
-And don't worry: You can define **any column with non-duplicate values to be used as index** and if it happens that your dataframes have the same number of columns but their names differ, the app will double check if you want to the column names to be matched or if you really want the non-overlapping values to be dropped.
+... and don't worry: You can define **any column with non-duplicate values to be used as index** and if it happens that your dataframes have the same number of columns but their names differ, the app will double check if you want to the column names to be matched or if you really want the non-overlapping values to be dropped.

 Finally the app will even try to ensure that the **dtypes of the differente columns are identical** (so long as they are not of dtype "object", because that could result in loss of information for some datetime formats).
 If this is not possible you'll get a warning, but the comparison will go on nevertheless.